Holidays

 Gingerbread cookies

-In a separate bowl, mix 2 cups of flour with 1/2 teaspoon of baking powder and a pinch of salt.
-Gradually blend the dry ingredients into the wet mixture, then roll out the dough and cut it into turkey shapes using a cookie cutter.
-Bake at 350°F (175°C) for 8-10 minutes.
+In a separate bowl, mix 1 1/4 cups of flour with 1/2 teaspoon of baking soda and a pinch of salt.
+Gradually combine the dry ingredients with the wet mixture.
+Roll the dough into balls, press them down with a fork to create a crisscross pattern and bake at 350°F (175°C) for 10-12 minutes.

 15. Thumbprint Cookies With Jam

-If you’re looking to create a unique Thanksgiving charcuterie board, why not add delicious Thanksgiving cookies that offer a sweet contrast to savory elements?
-Thumbprint cookies are a classic.
+Thumbprint cookies give you that pop of color without needing much decorating time.
 To make them, cream together 1/2 cup of butter with 1/4 cup of sugar until light and fluffy.

 Beat in 1 egg yolk and 1 teaspoon of vanilla extract.
 Gradually mix in 1 cup of flour until the dough comes together.
 Roll the dough into small balls, place them on a baking sheet and press your thumb into the center of each to create an indent.
 Fill the indent with jam and bake at 350°F (175°C) for 10-12 minutes.